 Strange behavior like outgoing calls or texts, which have not been sent by the smartphone user, can be hackers tapping into the phone.
 These calls or texts could be premium-rate numbers that malware is forcing your smartphone to contact.
 The earnings would be directed to the hacker’s account.

 Constant pop-up alerts could indicate that the smartphone has been infected with adware, a form of malware.
 Hackers use adware to force users into viewing web pages that drive revenue through clicks.
-While all pop-ups are not necessarily malware attacks, some may also be phishing attempts to attract users to give away sensitive information.
+While all pop-ups are not necessarily malware attacks, some may also be phishing for identity attempts to attract users to give away sensitive information.

 If the phone has been hacked, hackers would be able to access social media, email, or apps, putting you at risk for identity fraud.
 Activities such as resetting passwords, emails being sent or read without the users' knowledge, or new account sign-ups are all signals which indicate that the phone is in the wrong hands.